sy-contest/flask-rps/README.md

 - Use the "Play Music" / "Pause Music" button to control background music
 - Use the "Mute SFX" / "Unmute SFX" button to control sound effects

-## Installation and Setup

-(Add instructions for setting up the project locally, including any environment variables or configuration needed)

 ## Known Issues

 - The game works perfectly on local machines but may experience issues when deployed to a live website.
 We are currently investigating this discrepancy.